 Before you approach your boss, use a service like “Glassdoor” or any similar site which is famous in your country that shows you how your salary compares with others in the same role.

 One of the best things about your primary salary is that it typically comes with certain benefits like health insurance that keep you protected while you’re considering additional income streams.

 Anything you earn and save in bank will generate a small fraction of interest, if you have never thought of making money from money then better widen the scope here.
 Interest income is the money you get as a result of lending your money to someone else to use, such as in a savings account, fixed or recurring deposit account, and certificate of deposit.

 If you live in a growing country like India, you’ll always have an option to increase the interest income, you can opt for PPF (Public Provident Fund) with a lock-in period of 15 years.

-Capital gain is the income generated after increase in value of an asset that you own.
+Capital gain is the income generated after an increase in the value of an asset that you own.
 Let’s assume if you buy shares at $100 and sell them at $120; the income we gain of $20 will be capital gains.
 If you buy a house for $500,000 and sell it for $600,000 the $100,000 are your capital gains.

 There are different tax laws in different countries on capital gains and you need to follow them accordingly and surly it will affect your gains marginally.

 But, there are ways to come around taxes as well.

 There are a number of reasons to invest.